witer-rs/witer/README.md

 ## Examples

 You can find examples in [the examples folder](examples).
-You can also see the vulkano branch of [foxy-rs/foxy](https://github.com/foxy-rs/foxy/tree/vulkano), which as of the time of writing is utilizing `ezwin`, but is subject to change.
+You can also see the vulkano branch of [foxy-rs/foxy](https://github.com/foxy-rs/foxy/tree/vulkano), which as of the time of writing is utilizing `witer`, but is subject to change.

 ## Contact Me